 Day 18 Chobe National Park

 We rise early this morning as we continue north to our camp on the banks of the Chobe River.
 This afternoon is set aside for exploring the Chobe National Park.
-We begin our exploration in 4×4 vehicles, which allows us an up close and personal experience with the many Elephants that frequent the River in the afternoons.
-The afternoon ends with a leisurely Boat Cruise and a meal served around the campfire.
+We begin our exploration in 4x4 vehicles, which allows us an up close and personal experience with the many elephants that frequent the river in the afternoons.
+The afternoon ends with a leisurely boat cruise and a meal served around the campfire.